 I expanded my investigation beyond Peru by conducting informal independent research with the help of allies and sources in Nepal and Tanzania.
 The research shows that porters in all three countries share the same set of problems at their jobs.

 Porters are tasked to carry bags and group gear up the mountains.
 By virtue of their work, they serve as essential workers in the industry.
-Without them, tourists who have Peru’s Inca Trail, Tanzania’s Kilimanjaro, and Nepal’s Himalayan treks on their bucket list would not be able to turn their dreams into reality.
+Without them, tourists who have Peru’s Inca Trail, Tanzania’s Kilimanjaro, Annapurna Circuit Trek, or Nepal’s Himalayan treks on their bucket list would not be able to turn their dreams into reality.
 Since the beginning, the trekking tourism industry has relied upon the labor-intensive work of porters in order to operate tours successfully in these mountain regions.

 In Kilimanjaro, we found out that there are a few member-based and porter-run organizations but with a narrower mission than in Peru—they provide advocacy on an individual basis rather than addressing the systemic labor issues affecting porters as a group.
 The organizations try to resolve employment issues between a porter and the tour agency with most grievances involving salary disputes—whether the worker is underpaid or unpaid for their work.